McGill-DMaS/LENA/README.md

 ### 2. Install Poetry

 If you don't have Poetry installed, follow the instructions at [python-poetry.org](https://python-poetry.org/) or run:
-`pipx` allows you to install and run Python applications in isolated environments.

-To install `pipx`, run the following command:

 ```bash
 python -m pip install --user pipx